mrezasoltani/mrezasoltani.github.io/_pages/Course/starter.md

 ---
-title: "Welcome to the ML/DL course."
+title: "Welcome to "All You Need in Machine Learning" Course"
 classes: wide
 ---